translatettip/TTIP/fr/doc16.md

 procurement and again underlined its difficulties and sensitivities in this area.
 With regard to the process, the US clarified that anything remaining for market access in procurement is linked to sensitivities.
-5
-RESTREINT UE/EU RESTRICTED

 As for the textual provisions for the chapter, some of the key textual provisions relate to market access (such as on National Treatment and flow-down), more fundamental advancement is subject to agreement to be reached on market access.
 As for other areas of the text proposal, discussions allowed to clarify positions in view of more fundamental advancement in the next round.
 EU stressed in particular the need to find solutions to build more transparency and facilitate access to procurement by SMEs.

-1.3 Trade in Services and Investment
+### 1.3 Trade in Services and Investment

 The EU and the US covered the following areas in the services discussion: cross-border trade in services, liberalization of investment and rules related to financial services, postal and express delivery services, direct selling, recognition of professional qualifications, domestic regulation, telecoms and e-commerce.
 There was also a short exchange on follow-up issues related to market access.

-As regards liberalization of investment, we had one day of discussions focusing on definitions, market access, national treatment, performance requirements and senior management and board of directors.
+As regards **liberalization of investment**, we had one day of discussions focusing on definitions, market access, national treatment, performance requirements and senior management and board of directors.
 The EU and the US have engaged in an in-depth comparison of their respective approaches, with a view to identifying areas that would require further substantive discussion in future rounds.
 Work towards a consolidated text has progressed, notably on definitions, performance requirements and senior management and board of directors.

-As regards financial services, the EU and the US agreed on the architecture of the financial services chapter according to the EU proposal: the EU accepted a stand-alone chapter on financial services (content to be negotiated) and the US agreed to a process of negotiation, whereby horizontal disciples (such as national treatment) would be centralized for the sake of efficiency and to avoid undesired inconsistencies.
+As regards **financial services**, the EU and the US agreed on the architecture of the financial services chapter according to the EU proposal: the EU accepted a stand-alone chapter on financial services (content to be negotiated) and the US agreed to a process of negotiation, whereby horizontal disciples (such as national treatment) would be centralized for the sake of efficiency and to avoid undesired inconsistencies.
 Once these discussions reach sufficient maturity, we will discuss if and how to modify these provisions to the FS chapter.

 Furthermore, we started work on the consolidated text.
 The focus of the discussions was on definitions, the scope of the financial chapter as well as rules and exceptions (specific exception, prudential exception).
 In particular the US chapter on financial services covers only financial